 Back-end Architecture

-The backend of the platform is built on a microservices architecture, where each service is designed to handle a distinct responsibility such as item harmonisation, data discovery, research summarisation, data harmonisation, and analytics/reporting.
+The backend of the platform is built on a microservices architecture, where each service is designed to handle a distinct responsibility, such as item harmonisation, data discovery, research summarisation, data harmonisation, and analytics/reporting.
 These microservices are hosted within Docker containers and are accessed through dedicated API Gateways that route requests from the frontend React web application to the appropriate service.
 Authentication services provide secure access control across the stack.

 To enable scalability and loose coupling, the microservices communicate asynchronously through an Event Bus, allowing them to exchange updates and trigger workflows without creating direct dependencies.
 This design ensures that each service can operate independently while still contributing to a coordinated system.
 For example, harmonisation results or new datasets discovered can trigger downstream updates in reporting or summarisation services.